Frequently Asked Questions

 Unfortunately, there is no way to predict how long a given patient will remain on the waiting list for a donor heart.
-The waiting time is dependent on several factors, including the urgency for transplantation, the size of the heart and blood type.
-The waiting time may vary from several days — when a heart is needed urgently — to months or, in some cases, years.
+The wait time is dependent on several factors, including the urgency for transplantation, the size of the heart and blood type.
+The time may vary from several days — when a heart is needed urgently — to months or, in some cases, years.

 How are donor hearts matched?

 Each transplant center is located within a designated region, and its potential recipients are put on that region's list.
 Organs are offered first to the sickest patients who match blood type and size.
 If a match is not found within the region, organs may be offered to patients outside the region.

 What are the differences between Status 1A, Status 1B and Status 2 patients?

 Status 1A is the top priority status.
 Patients with this designation are critically ill, either staying in intensive care units or receiving advanced life-support therapies.
-Any available donor hearts are offered first to Status 1A patients on the waiting list.
+Any available donor hearts are offered first to Status 1A patients.

 Status 1B is the next highest priority.
 These patients require special intravenous medications called inotropes (for example, dobutamine or milrinone) to help their heart function adequately while they are waiting for a donor heart.
 Under the rules of the United Network for Organ Sharing, patients listed as Status 1B may wait either in the hospital or at home, depending on their medical condition.

 Status 2 patients do not require intravenous medications while waiting for transplantation and, for the most part, are not hospitalized while they wait.
 Donor hearts are offered to Status 2 patients when no Status 1A or Status 1B patients are suitable recipients.